bgd-labs/frontend-web3-utils/README.md

 `walletConnected` is a callback which will be executed once wallet is connected, meaning get().activeWallet is set.

 All the logic is going **through** store and **NOT** through wagmi.sh hooks.

+Initializing `Web3Slice` and `TransactionsSlice` which will do the next is typically should be done once per app.

 ----------
 ### 5) Create slice to interact with contract, base on created: `TransactionsSlice`, `Web3Slice`.